Tuberculosis Screening from Cough Audio: Baseline Models, Clinical Variables, and Uncertainty Quantification: Conclusions and Future Work

 In this work, we established a reproducible baseline for tuberculosis (TB) screening from cough audio augmented with clinical inputs, addressing a key obstacle in the field: the lack of standardized protocols that enable fair comparison across studies.
-We implemented a transparent end-to-end pipeline covering feature extraction, multimodal modeling with two representative baselines (Logistic Regression and CatBoost), and a consistent reporting suite of threshold-free (ROC AUC, PR AUC) and threshold-dependent (UAR, Sensitivity, Specificity, PPV, NPV) metrics.
+We implemented a transparent end-to-end pipeline covering feature extraction, multimodal modeling with two representative baselines (Logistic Regression and CatBoost), and a consistent reporting suite of threshold-free (ROC-AUC, PR-AUC) and threshold-dependent (UAR, Sensitivity, Specificity, PPV, NPV) metrics.

 To ensure scientifically sound evaluation, we adopted a cougher-independent nested cross-validation strategy that separates hyperparameter tuning from final testing, and we further introduced a disjoint calibration subset within each outer fold to select operating thresholds and to construct conformal prediction sets.
 This design prevents information leakage, yielding performance estimates that better reflect generalization to unseen individuals and supporting both waveform-level and clinically relevant cougher-level reporting.